Power management is a crucial consideration for mobile VR development.

 A governor process on the device monitors an internal temperature sensor and tries to take corrective action when the temperature rises above certain levels to prevent malfunctioning or scalding surface temperatures.
 This corrective action consists of lowering clock rates.

-If you run hard into the limiter, the temperature will continue climbing even as clock rates are lowered, and CPU clocks may drop all the way down to 300 MHz.
-The device may even panic under extreme conditions.
-VR performance will catastrophically drop along the way.
+If you run hard into the limiter, the temperature will continue climbing even as clock rates are lowered, and CPU clocks may drop resulting in a significantly degraded VR experience.

-The default clock rate for VR applications is 1.8 GHz on two cores, and 389 MHz on the GPU.
-If you consistently use most of this, you will eventually run into the thermal governor, even if you have no problem at first.
-A typical manifestation is poor app performance after ten minutes of good play.
+If your app consistently uses most of the available processing power, you will eventually run into the thermal governor, even if you have no problem at first.
+A typical manifestation is poor app performance after ten minutes of play.
 If you filter logcat output for "thermal" you will see various notifications of sensor readings and actions being taken.
 (For more on logcat, see Android Debugging: Logcat.)

-On current devices, the CPU and GPU clock rates are completely fixed to the application set values until the device temperature reaches the limit, at which point the CPU and GPU clocks will change to the power save levels.
+On current devices, the CPU and GPU clock rates are fixed to the application set values until the device temperature reaches the limit, at which point the CPU and GPU clocks will change to the power save levels.
 This change can be detected (see Power State Notification and Mitigation Strategy below).
-Some apps may continue operating in a degraded fashion, perhaps by changing to 30 FPS or monoscopic rendering.
-Other apps may display a warning screen saying that play cannot continue.
+Apps may choose to continue operating in a degraded fashion, perhaps by changing to 30 FPS or monoscopic rendering.
+Others may display a warning screen saying that play cannot continue.